 - Little or no credit history

 - Salary is too low to pay rent or loan

 - Being a first time renter

 These are just a few examples, but a guarantor might be required anytime a lender needs extra assurance that a borrower will pay their debt.
-Mortgage loans, a car-loan, apartment lease (rent) are just some of the more common scenarios a guarantor can help secure the loan.
+Mortgage loans, car loans, and apartment leases (rent) are just some of the more common scenarios a guarantor can help secure the loan.

-If you think you might be in need of a guarantor, it’s best to have one lined up as early as possible.
-If you have some ready to act as a guarantor before starting any loan application process, getting a lease agreement, or applying for a mortgage loan, you’ll be in better shape.
+If you think you might need a guarantor, it’s best to have one lined up as early as possible.
+You’ll be in better shape if you have some ready to act as a guarantor before starting any loan application process, getting a lease agreement, or applying for a mortgage loan.

 Already having someone agreeing to be a guarantor up front will streamline the process and give any potential loan lenders an easier time getting your rental application, mortgage application or any other paperwork through faster.

 Depending on the type of guarantor, more on that later, guarantors are responsible for backing up a loan for different amounts of time.
 In many cases, a guarantor can be taken off a loan as long as the borrower is in good standing.